pbatorre/rails-interview-project/README.md

-# Batteries 911 Rails Engineer Candidate Interview Project
+# Rails Engineer Candidate Interview Project

-(This is a fork of the [Kaleo Rails Engineer Candidate Interview Project](https://github.com/batteries911/rails-interview-project).)

-Thanks for taking the time to complete this exercise.
-We're excited that you're considering joining our amazing team.

 This Rails application is a basic skeleton of an app that serves an API about questions and answers.
 It already includes 4 basic models: